suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 ## Why do we need semantics?

-Semantics are relied on everywhere around us — we rely on previous experience to tell us what the function of everyday objects is; when we see something, we know what its function will be.
+Semantics are relied on everywhere around us — we rely on previous experience to tell us what the function of everyday objects are; when we see something, we know what its function will be.
 So, for example, we expect a red traffic light to mean "stop", and a green traffic light to mean "go".
 Things can get tricky very quickly if the wrong semantics are applied (do any countries use red to mean